-Next, investors want to make sure they can trade the investment vehicle they want.
+For our next comparison of these two brokers, being able to trade the way you want is a must.
 Charles Schwab alongside TradeStation Securities offer clients Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-As far as mutual funds go, Charles Schwab boasts an offering of 5165 mutual funds compared to TradeStation Securities's 4854 available funds.
-And, commission free ETFs deserve a comparison, with Charles Schwab having the upper hand thanks to its 229 available commission free ETFs compared to TradeStation Securities's offering of 0.
+When it comes to mutual funds, Charles Schwab boasts an offering of 5165 mutual funds compared to TradeStation Securities's 4854 available funds.
+Commission free ETFs can also be a nice plus, with TradeStation Securities falling behind Charles Schwab, offering 0 commission free ETFs compared to Charles Schwab's 229.

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
 TradeStation Securities makes virtual trading available to clients, while Charles Schwab does not.
-For mobile trading, Charles Schwab and TradeStation Securities both have a iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Charles Schwab while TradeStation Securities offers none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab posted awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while TradeStation Securities found itself with Best in Class - Platforms & Tools.
+For mobile trading, Both Charles Schwab and TradeStation Securities offer clients access to an iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Charles Schwab while customers at TradeStation Securities can have none of these.
+On the whole, when it comes to tools, research, and mobile trading, Charles Schwab posted awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while TradeStation Securities found itself with Best in Class - Platforms & Tools.

-Overall, Charles Schwab boasts 4.50 stars versus TradeStation Securities's 3.50 stars.
+Overall, Charles Schwab comes out on top with 4.50 stars over TradeStation Securities's 3.50 stars.